Head Coach 8th season

-Adrian Rigby is entering his fourth season as head men’s soccer coach at the University of Houston-Victoria.
+Adrian Rigby begins his eighth season as head men’s and women’s soccer coach at the University of Houston-Victoria.

 During his time at St. Edward’s, the team achieved an NSCAA top-25 ranking in the 2006 and 2008 seasons, climbing as high as No. 12 in the 2008 poll.

 The UHV men’s team has compiled a 59-49-10 record under Rigby, while the women’s team is 52-59-4.
 Both teams are coming off successful seasons after both teams advanced to the Red River Athletic Conference Tournament for their second straight year.
 The men finished with a 10-7-1 record, while the women finished at 12-5-1 for the second consecutive year.

 The 2015 women’s team became the first team to break into the NAIA Top 25 rankings with a No. 25 ranking in the second week of the poll.
 The Jaguars stayed ranked for four consecutive polls and obtained their best ranking at No. 20 the final two weeks.

 Under Rigby’s guidance the Jaguars have advanced to the conference tournament four times reaching the Association of Independent Institutions Conference Tournament in 2012 and 2015.
 The UHV men’s team finished as the A.i.i. runner-up in 2015.